CBIIT/LDlinkR/README.md

 ## Basic example

-In this basic example, the `LDproxy` function is used to explore proxy and putatively functional variants for a single query variant.
+In this basic example, the `LDproxy` function is used to explore proxy and putative functional variants for a single query variant.
 Usage by other functions is similar.

 ```{r}